Sintfoap/git_docs/outline.typ

 After creating a repository, the next step is to download a version of the repository to the programmers machine.
 This is what we call *pulling down a repository*.
 To do this, go to the desired repository on github.com.
-Under the "Clone" Button, copy the ssh url (see Figure 4).
+Under the "Clone" Button, copy the ssh URL (see Figure 4).

 #figure(image("./clone-repo.png"), caption: [Clone Repo])